 Injuries and deaths caused by prescription drugs are becoming more common in Florida and across the United States.
 Some drugs that are prescribed by physicians and produced by pharmaceutical companies are not adequately tested for dangerous or life-threatening side effects and complications.
 These practices result in many patients taking or being prescribed medication that may cause serious or fatal injuries.
 If a prescription drug harmed you or a family member, you should consult with an experienced Miami pharmaceutical injury lawyer today.

-At The Law Offices of Prosper Shaked, we are dedicated to providing you with aggressive legal representation and compassionate support.
+At Prosper Shaked Accident Injury Attorneys PA, we are dedicated to providing you with aggressive legal representation and compassionate support.
 Attorney Prosper Shaked can help you pursue a claim against pharmaceutical companies that have injured you because of an unsafe drug they manufactured.
-To schedule a free legal consultation to discuss your claim, call The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online.
+To schedule a free legal consultation to discuss your claim, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 Pharmaceutical Industry Statistics